Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Introduction

 \section{Introduction}

-The Astro2020 decadal survey recommended a large IR/O/UV strategic mission to yield direct detections of exoplanets in reflected light at close-in orbital separations \citep{astro2020}.
-Such a mission, now deemed the ``Habitable Worlds Observatory" (HWO), will directly image exoplanets in reflected light and characterize potentially habitable worlds around Sun-like stars.
-The goal for such a mission is to reach contrast levels of at least $1\mathrm{e}$\minus$10$ \citep{astro2020}.
-While the instrument specifications are not yet defined, the inner working angle (IWA) will likely be similar to that of the HabEx Mission Concept (2.4 $\lambda/D$; \citealt{habex2020arXiv}).
-A coronagraph technology demonstration that will enable further maturation of the technology required to enable HWO will be flown and tested on the Nancy Grace Roman Space Telescope (Roman) \citep{Mennesson2020arXiv200805624M}.
-The Roman Coronagraph is expected to achieve contrast ratios of at least $1\mathrm{e}$\minus$8$ at separations of 3 to 9 $\lambda/D$ \citep{Bailey2023SPIE12680E..0TB}.
+The Astro2020 decadal survey recommended a large IR/O/UV strategic mission to yield direct detections of exoplanets in reflected light at close-in orbital separations \cite{astro2020}.
+Such a mission, now called the ``Habitable Worlds Observatory'' (HWO), will directly image exoplanets in reflected light and characterize potentially habitable worlds around Sun-like stars.
+The goal for such a mission is to reach planet-star contrast levels of at least $1\mathrm{e}$\minus$10$ \cite{astro2020, Feinberg2024SPIE13092E..1NF}.
+While the instrument specifications are not yet defined, the inner working angle (IWA) will likely be similar to that of the HabEx Mission Concept \cite{habex2020arXiv} (2.4 $\lambda/D$).
+A coronagraph technology demonstration that will enable HWO's capabilities will be flown on the Nancy Grace Roman Space Telescope (Roman) \cite{Mennesson2020arXiv200805624M}.
+The Roman Coronagraph is expected to achieve contrast ratios \cite{Bailey2023SPIE12680E..0TB} of at least $1\mathrm{e}$\minus$8$ at separations of 3 to 9 $\lambda/D$ .

 When observing with future direct imaging missions, we may encounter challenges in identifying and characterizing new exoplanets in multi-planet systems.
-Previous work indicates that a ``confusion" problem can arise when multiple detections are made of a multi-planet system and it is not clear which detection belongs to which planet \citep{keithly2021solar, pogorelyuk2022deconfusing}. \cite{keithly2021solar} demonstrated that the Solar System would encounter many incidences of confusion in brightness and separation between planets, especially at higher viewing inclinations.
-In this work, we refer to ``confusion" as the uncertainty in distinguishing between planet detections across multiple epochs of a set of direct imaging observations.
+A ``confusion'' problem can arise when multiple detections are made of a multi-planet system and it is not clear which detection belongs to which planet \cite{keithly2021solar, pogorelyuk2022deconfusing}.
+Previous work modeling the Solar System demonstrates that our own system's planets may encounter many incidences of confusion in brightness and separation between planets, especially at higher viewing inclinations \cite{keithly2021solar}.
+In this work, we refer to ``confusion'' as the uncertainty in distinguishing between planet detections across multiple epochs of a set of direct imaging observations.
 The confusion problem can make it difficult to differentiate planets in a system and will exacerbate the orbit-fitting and characterization problem.
-To address the confusion problem, \cite{pogorelyuk2022deconfusing} (hereinafter \citetalias{pogorelyuk2022deconfusing}) developed an algorithm called the ``deconfuser"\footnote{\url{https://github.com/MIT-STARLab/deconfuser}} which efficiently fits orbits to observations of planets given no prior information on the system.